joakimmj/ml_course/README.md

 ```
 note: you may have to install `venv` separately.

+If you are using pycharm, it would now be a good idea to set the python interpreter from anaconda as the [project interpreter](https://www.jetbrains.com/help/pycharm/project-interpreter.html).

 ## Tasks
 > **Tip:** Use some of the linguistic morphology techniques mentioned above.

+Start with running `main.py`.
+If you are getting an error here like `No module named 'sklearn'`, make sure you are running it with the python install or environment we set up earlier.
+If it still fails go back to the setup part or get help from an instructor.

 ### 1. Spam filter
 In this task we are going to classify a SMS as either spam or ham.
 The data set is labeled with 0 (ham) and 1 (spam).

+For this task you will be implementing the methods in `spam_filter.py`

 __Data set__: